The Performance Frontier

 The Problem

 “What does good look like?”
 Ask ten people, get eleven answers.
 Most organizations resolve this by substituting opinion for measurement.
-The highest-paid person declares what good is, and everyone else builds to that specification.
+The highest-paid person declares what good is, and most teams build to that specification.

 The Performance Frontier is a protocol for finding it.